ZuurLabRep/ms_code_vanderleun_traets_singlecell_IMCISION/README.md

 3. Code related to the preprocessing of the Kurten et al. (Kürten et al. 2021) data can be found in the **code/preprocessing** folder, `1.kurten_metacell_generation.R`

 ### Data
 - The processed single cell RNA sequencing data and clonotype information have been deposited in the NCBI GEO database (**GSE232240**).
+Count and annotation data are equal to the combined seurat objects in the preprocessing step in 1.separate_objects.R.
 - The raw single cell RNA sequencing and TCR sequencing data have been deposited in the EGA database (**EGAS00001007367** & **EGAS00001007368**).

 ### Notes